A llama blessing ceremony is an unforgettable experience.

-The day began with a drive through stunning scenery: majestic mountains made way for waterfalls, green rolling hills dotted with stillwater ponds, the glassy surface occasionally interrupted by the calm drip-drop of rain from the clouds above.
-As we rose in altitude, grazing llamas graced the hillsides in numbers greater than I would have imagined.
+The day began with a drive through stunning scenery: majestic mountains, waterfalls, rolling green hills dotted with stillwater ponds (the glassy surface occasionally interrupted by the calm drip-drop of rain from the clouds above).

-The second part of the blessing consisted of catching a llama (or in this case, an alpaca), tying it down, and ceremonially cutting some of the wool.
+The second part of the blessing consisted of catching a llama (or in this case, an alpaca), tying it down, and shearing some of the wool.

-Once the ceremonial cutting of the wool was complete, Juan set the alpaca free to join the others grazing nearby.
+Once the ceremonial shearing was complete, Juan set the alpaca free to join the others grazing.

-We finished the ceremony dancing in a circle, our only music two flutes and a conch shell, and dancing to the rhythm of our happiness.
+The ceremony was completed with dancing to music made by two flutes and a conch shell.
 One of the musicians showed me how to blow the conch shell (known as ‘pututu’) and even asked if I wanted to play for the final dance (I declined, saving my air for oxygen).

-We finished by visiting Juan’s family home and enjoying a meal of “pachamanca,” or food cooked in an underground oven, shared with these wonderful people who call the Andes their home.
-It was truly an unforgettable experience, and something I’m grateful to have taken part in.
+We finished by visiting Juan’s family home and enjoying a meal of “pachamanca,” or food cooked in an underground oven, shared with those who call The Andes their home.
+It was truly an unforgettable experience.

 Llama blessings, and several other Andean ceremonies, can be included in almost any Ayni Peru itinerary.
 Our Lares Homestay Trek and Ausangate (or Rainbow Mountain) routes are ideal, because of the presence of Paq’os in their home communities.
 However, day visits are possible, as are ceremonies near Lake Titicaca and the northern part of the country.
 Contact us for more details!